15 Types of Leaves Offered by Companies in India

 14. Statutory Annual Leave

-Statutory annual leave refers to the legally mandated amount of paid time off that is provided by employers to their employees each year.
+Statutory annual leave refers to the legally mandated amount of paid time off that employers must provide.
 This includes various types of leaves such as sick, casual, maternity, and paternity leave.
 While every company may have its own policies regarding how these statutory leaves can be used, they are required by law to ensure all employees receive them.
-Some companies allow for unused leave days to carry over into the following year while others do not offer this option.

 Conclusion